andre-lergier/hslu-studio-web-2/readme.md

 ## Available Scripts
 ### `npm run watch`
+Use in __development mode__:
 Triggers webpack to watch the files and starts node server with nodemon (runs `npm run start`).

 ### `npm run build`
 Builds the app with webpack and create files in 'dist' folder.

 ### `npm run buildStart`
+Use in __production mode__:
 Builds the app and starts the node server (runs `npm run build` and `node index.mjs` afterwards).
+To view the page, open http://localhost:3000.

 ### `npm run start`
 Starts node server.
+To view the page, open http://localhost:3000.

 ### `npm run dev`
 Starts node server with nodemon in devmode.
+To view the page, open http://localhost:3000.

 ## Links